GMOD/jbrowse-components/products/jbrowse-img/README.md

 peerDependencies that may produce some warnings.
 It should work even despite making warnings, but you can use yarn to install or use legacy peer dependencies if you want to avoid install time warningsvg

-### The program keeps running after saying it completed?

-We are looking into this still.
-The file should have been generated though, and the program will complete